-Creativity is important, so please avoid standard portraits or mere biographies of civil rights leaders.
+Creativity is important, so please avoid standard biographies of civil rights leaders.
 If you need a little inspiration, here are some specific themes you can focus on if you wish.

 1. MULTI-CULTURAL – Describe unique multi-cultural experiences you have had and what others can learn from your experiences.
 Has living in a foreign country and experiencing other cultures changed you for the better?
-What about having parents from different races, ethnicities, socio-economic backgrounds, parts of the world, or other distinguishing backgrounds?
+What about deepening your understanding of friends or relatives from different races, ethnicities, socio-economic backgrounds, parts of the world, or knowing those from other distinguishing backgrounds?

-2. TORRANCE – Diversity in Torrance.
-How do our many differences contribute value to the experience of living in Torrance?
+3. TORRANCE – Diversity in Torrance.
+How do our many differences contribute positively to the experience of living in Torrance?
 How do people in a city as diverse as Torrance find unique ways to build unity?
 What has your study of history and of current world events taught you about the impact of one group’s rejection of another?
-How do inter-group conflicts affect the stability, safety and quality of life within a whole community?
-Compare and contrast this with human relations in your own community.
+How does conflict affect the stability, safety, and quality of life within your community?

-4. DISCRIMINATION – Tell us about the discrimination you may have personally experienced that shaped your convictions and the steps you’ve taken to create visions of unity.
+5. DISCRIMINATION – Tell us about the discrimination you or someone you know well may have personally experienced that shaped your convictions and the steps you’ve taken to create visions of unity.
 Did you see someone else act courageously to create deeper understanding and healing in the face of discrimination?
 What do you think society could do to prevent future discrimination against you and/or the people you described?
 How did your experience help you realize the role we each personally play in creating a vision of unity?

-5. INTER-GENERATIONAL – How has your own family changed in terms of tolerance?
-Have they become less or more open to people who are different than them?
+6. INTER-GENERATIONAL – How has your own family changed in terms of tolerance?
+Have they become less or more open to people who are different from them?
 What can your family’s experiences teach others about how to achieve more unity?

 Word Count and Project Size